 During the open burning season, permits are required for residential and commercial-size burn piles.
 Residential burns may be up to ten-feet in diameter.

-Permits cost $20 and are valid from October through June.
-During the burning season, permits can be purchased here or in person from the headquarters fire stations on Orcas, San Juan, Lopez and Shaw Islands.
+Permits cost $20 and are valid from October through May.
+During the burning season, permits can be purchased here or in person from the headquarters fire stations on Orcas, San Juan, Lopez and Shaw Islands, and the DCD office (Office of the Fire Marshal).

 Commercial Burn Permits